 The price of a solar system has dropped significantly.
 Since 2015, the cost has dropped by approximately 22%, and prices continue to decline.
 In many markets worldwide, solar power is less expensive than conventional energy.
-There are a variety of financial incentives available, such as tax rebates and state policies, that help make going solar affordable for more families and businesses.
+There are a variety of financial incentives available, such as tax rebates and state policies, that help make going solar affordable for more families.
 There are also a variety of solar financing options, from no-money-down leasing to home improvement loans that make solar more affordable.* In many places you can buy, lease or finance a solar power system.
 If you purchase a solar power system in the United States, you may be eligible for a 30% federal income tax credit and other local incentives.* (Here’s are some other tips on How to Get More Value Out of Your Solar Investment.

 - Solar energy benefits the whole electricity grid.